sheikhazad/TemplateMetaProgramming-StaticPolymorphism/README.md

 # TemplateMetaProgramming-StaticPolymorphism
-This is simple example of how Static Polymorphism is achieved by using Template Meta Programming(TMP) Technique.
+This is simple example of how Static/Simpulated Polymorphism is achieved by using Template Meta Programming(TMP) Technique.

 Pls see the result files attached for both cases.